 We never want to see our beloved horses hurt, but sometimes it happens.
-Get prepared before anything happens with a first aid kit for horses, a treatment plan, and skills to administer first aid for equine emergencies.
-Many health care decisions can be made in advance of an accident, saving further stress and heartache.
+Prepare before anything happens with a first aid kit for horses, a treatment plan, and skills to administer first aid for equine emergencies.
+Many healthcare decisions can be made before an accident, saving further stress and heartache.
 Emergencies are a tough pill to swallow but need planning.

 TABLE OF CONTENTS